RedLabs-Rocks/blackfang-cay/README.md

 - Admin access to Directus instance

 ### Install Extension
-- Search for "Red Labs" or "Email" - it should pop up
+- Search for "RedLabs" or "Email" - it should pop up
 - Install, configure and you are good to go

 ## Usage